peter88213/nvhelp-en/source/nv_editor/index.rst

 With ``Ctrl``-``S``,
 you can apply changes to the section.
-Then “Modified” status is displayed in *novelibre*.
+Then "Modified" status is displayed in *novelibre*.

 -  If the project is locked in *novelibre*, you will be asked to unlock it before changes can be applied.